tabyington/Canvas_Data_Generator/README.md

 # README

+Last update: 01.27.2025
-This will be updated as I go
+This will be updated as I go.

 You can set up your own Canvas lms server by following this guide https://github.com/instructure/canvas-lms/wiki/Quick-Start if you want to play along at home.
 (This is literally the guide I always referenced when I needed to do a fresh install of Canvas while working for Instructure.)
 I can verify the manual install works with Apple silicon.